theirc/airbel/src/_expertise_areas/cost-efficiency.md

 ---
 layout: expertise_area
-title: Cost-Efficiency
+title: Economic Evaluation
 description: >-
-  The IRC is a leader on humanitarian efficiency, helping policymakers and practitioners make better decisions about how to allocate and use funding.
+  We are a leader on humanitarian efficiency, helping policymakers and practitioners make better decisions about how to allocate and use funding.
 We track the cost-efficiency of our interventions and adapt project design or delivery to ensure that cost per output meets our targets.
 icon_path: /img/icons/expertise-icon-costanaylsis-white.png
 ---